addyosmani/backbone-fundamentals/backbone-fundamentals.md

 );
 ```

 As you can tell by the inline comments, the `module_id` is an optional argument which is typically only required when non-AMD concatenation tools are being used (there may be some other edge cases where it's useful too).
 When this argument is left out, we call the module 'anonymous'.
-When working with anonymous modules, the idea of a module's identity is DRY, making it trivial to avoid duplication of filenames and code.
+When working with anonymous modules, RequireJS will use a module's file path as its module id, so the adage Don't Repeat Yourself (DRY) should be applied by omitting the module id in the `define()` invocation.

-Back to the define signature, the dependencies argument represents an array of dependencies which are required by the module you are defining and the third argument ('definition function') is a function that's executed to instantiate your module.
-A barebone module (compatible with RequireJS) could be defined using `define()` as follows:
+The dependencies argument is an array representing all of the other modules that this module depends on and the third argument ('definition function') is a function that's executed to instantiate your module.
+A barebones module (compatible with RequireJS) could be defined using `define()` as follows:

 ```javascript
 // A module ID has been omitted here to make the module anonymous